kubeflow/website/content/docs/started/getting-started-gke.md

 ### Create oauth client credentials

-Create an OAuth Client ID to be used to identify IAP when requesting access to user's email to verify their identity.
+Create an OAuth client ID to be used to identify Cloud IAP when requesting access to user's email to verify their identity.

 1. Set up your OAuth consent screen:
    * Configure the [consent screen](https://console.cloud.google.com/apis/credentials/consent).